Building a Scalable, Effective, and Steerable Search and Ranking Platform: CANDIDATE GENERATION LAYER

 We formulate the retrieval task as an extreme multi-class classification problem \cite{youtuberec} with softmax optimization.
 Every item in the vocabulary represents a distinct class, and the goal is to accurately predict the class of the next item a customer will interact with.
 We employ sampled softmax loss with log-uniform sampling, with negative classes that correspond to 0.42\% of the total number of classes.
 This loss outperformed other loss functions and negative sampling strategies.
 Specifically, we experimented with “generalized” binary cross entropy \cite{gsasrec} and popularity sampling with varying numbers of negatives as well as sampling hard negatives from the category of items the customer was browsing before acting.

 To compute a customer embedding from the customer action sequence and the context, we employ a transformer encoder and use causal language modeling (CLM) as in \cite{sasrec}, processing each customer sequence once per epoch.
 We predict the subsequent item in the sequence while preventing backward attention by using a causal mask.
+Scores are computed by multiplying the output vector of the encoder with an output item embedding matrix.

+Although trained together, the item and customer towers are deployed and operated independently.
+The item tower generates item embeddings that are indexed in a vector store.
+The streaming-based indexing takes place whenever a new item joins the platform, the model is retrained or the inputs of an existing item have been changed.
+The customer tower is invoked to generate customer embeddings each time a customer accesses the platform.
+This follows a call to a feature store to fetch all customer-specific inputs, such as context and behavioral sequence.
+These are then stored in a cache for other transformer-based models in the funnel to reuse.
+The freshly computed customer embeddings are then used to find items with similar embeddings in the nearest-neighbors index.

 For simplicity, items in the item tower in \autoref{fig_two_tower} are represented by using a single embedding that jointly encodes product metadata (brand, category, material, etc.) and visual cues.
-It is worth mentioning that in this common setting, trainable input embeddings on the ranking task performed substantially better in both offline and online tests.
-Details on how different types of input signals from the customer journey data (e.g. contextual and customer action sequence data) are encoded in the customer tower of the model are captured in Section \ref{ssec:customer_journey}.
+It is worth noting that in this common setting, trainable input embeddings on the ranking task in the candidate generation layer performed substantially better in both offline and online tests.
+Details on how different types of input signals from the customer journey data (e.g. contextual and customer action sequence data) are encoded in the customer tower of the model are captured in \autoref{ssec:customer_journey}.